Tracking Protostellar Variability in Massive Protoclusters with ALMA: I. Insights from QUARKS and MaMMOtH: Results and Analysis

-where $F_i^{(s)}$ is the observed peak intensity of the source $s$ in epoch $i$, and $\bar{F}_s$ is the mean peak intensity of that source across all valid epochs in the group.
-This normalization mitigates the impact of absolute calibration uncertainty and highlights the relative flux variation across epochs.
+where $I_{\max,i}^{(s)}$ is the peak intensity of source $s$ measured within the dendrogram contour at epoch $i$, and $\langle I_{\max}^{(s)} \rangle_t$ denotes the mean over time of the peak intensity of that source, averaged over all valid epochs in the group.
 The flux calibration factor for each epoch $i$ was then obtained by averaging the mean flux normalized ratios across all stable calibrators in the group:

+This procedure assumes that, although individual calibrator sources may exhibit small residual fluctuations, their ensemble-averaged flux remains constant over time, allowing robust estimation of systematic calibration offsets.
+We note, however, with a limited number of calibrator sources in each group, the uncertainty on the ensemble mean may still represent a significant source of error.

-This approach ensures that each epoch is scaled consistently based on the collective behavior of stable sources within the group. \item The derived flux calibration factors \( Q_i' \) spanned a range from 0.918 to 1.082.
+\item The derived flux calibration factors \( Q_i' \) spanned a range from 0.918 to 1.082.
 These factors were applied to all sources observed in the corresponding epoch \( i \) within the same group, and are shown in the top panel of Figure~\ref{fig:Qfig}.
 Specifically, for each epoch $i$, we divided both the peak intensity and the rms values of all sources by $Q_i'$.
 This operation harmonized the flux scale across epochs while preserving the relative S/N. The bottom panel of Figure~\ref{fig:Qfig} presents the distribution of the corresponding flux calibration uncertainties.
 The mean calibration uncertainty was $\mu = 0.5\%$ with a standard deviation of $\sigma = 0.2\%$.
 These results indicate that the relative flux calibration achieved better than 1\% accuracy and remained stable across all epochs. \end{enumerate}